Alextopher/serotonin/description.md

   ,      +++
 ```

 Both of these programs have the effect of reading a byte and then adding 3.
 However everyone would agree, the second one is better.
-This pattern is common in brainfuck programming, we can be often be clever if we have some constraints.
+This pattern is common in brainfuck programming, we can often be clever if we have some constraints.
 The language wouldn't feel complete without a way to create these optimizations.
 To achieve this I took inspiration from Rust and Lisp, I want the entire language available at compile time.

-So, a generation rule preforms constraint subsitution (monomorphization), gets compiled down to brianfuck, gets executed, and the resulting output is treated as brainfuck.
-This resulting program is inserted into a mangled subsitution rule.
+So, a generation rule performs constraint substitution (monomorphization), gets compiled down to brianfuck, gets executed, and the resulting output is treated as brainfuck.
+This resulting program is inserted into a mangled substitution rule.
 Stepping through generation of `3 +` we see:

 ```
 + (b) ==? '+' b dupn sprint;